jaw547/a3-criminal-justice/policestops-data/README.md

 # a3-criminal-justice

-For the visualization on police stops regarding Marijuana violations in Colorado, I used data from the Stanford Open Policing Project (https://openpolicing.stanford.edu/data/).
+For the visualization on police stops regarding Marijuana violations in Colorado, I used data from the Stanford Open Policing Project (https://stacks.stanford.edu/file/druid:py883nd2578/CO-clean.csv.gz).

-To clean the data, I followed the next steps:
+To clean it, I followed the next steps:

 1. I downloaded the data into a CVS format.
 2. Imported the data into STATA and transformed into a DTA file.
 This was due to Excel and R